Rubric Best Practices, Examples, and Templates

 Criterion 3 at B level |

-- Find flexibility in grading with personalized feedback possible
+- Offer flexibility through personalized feedback

-- More subjectivity in grading
+- Introduce more subjectivity in grading

-- Possible time-consuming to write comments
+- Require time to write individualized comments

 - Formative assessments